Compare Ethernet and T1

 Ethernet is typically the superior choice when considering speed, scalability, service level agreements (SLAs), technology, equipment needs, and cost.

 Available nationwide, Ethernet’s previous drawback was availability.
-MegaPath operates the largest Ethernet over Copper network in the U.S with service available in the top 50 national markets.
+MegaPath offers extensive Ethernet over Copper coverage, with service in the top 50 national markets.
 Ethernet over Copper availability does have distance limitations from the Central Office (CO), while Ethernet over DS1 (EoDS1) provides the same speeds regardless of distance from CO.
 EoDS1 is not as readily available in all major markets, however its availability is quickly expanding.
+MegaPath also offers economical, asymmetrical Ethernet services which are ideal for businesses with locations that have much more intensive downstream than upstream bandwidth demands.

 |T1 and Bonded T1||Business Ethernet*||Differences|